OchiengPaul442/airqo-icon-library-min/website/README.md

 ## Contributing

-See the [CONTRIBUTING.md](../CONTRIBUTING.md) file in the root of the repository for information on contributing to the website.
+See the [CONTRIBUTING.md](../docs/CONTRIBUTING.md) file for information on contributing to the website.

 ## License